AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-kinesis.md

 ## Export type {#export-type}

-**Profile-based** - you are exporting all members of a segment, together with the desired schema fields (for example: email address, phone number, last name), as chosen from the select attributes screen of the [destination activation workflow](../../ui/activate-destinations.md#select-attributes).
+**Profile-based** - you are exporting all members of a segment, together with the desired schema fields (for example: email address, phone number, last name), as chosen from the select attributes screen of the [audience activation workflow](../../ui/activate-streaming-profile-destinations.md#select-attributes).

 ## Required [!DNL Amazon Kinesis] permissions {#required-kinesis-permission}